-“You can’t let your failures define you - you have to let your failures teach you.
-You have to let them show you what to do differently next time.”
+“There’s not a liberal America and a conservative America - there’s the United States of America.
+There’s not a black America and white America and Latino America and Asian America; there’s the United States of America.”
 He is one of three presidents to have won a grammy, although not for his singing.
 He does not like ice cream after having worked at a BaskinRobins during his youth.
 He has read every Harry Potter book.
 He is the first president to tweet and is most well known for being the first African American president.
-He is Barack Hussein Obama, 44th President of the United States, serving since January 20, 2009.
-He will leave office in January of 2017.
+He is Barack Hussein Obama, 44th President of the United States, serving from January 20, 2009, until January 20, 2017.
 Barack was born on August 4, 1961, and is the first president to have been born outside the continental United States, in Hawaii.
 When he was two years of age, his parent divorced.
 Barack spent his early childhood in Hawaii being raised by his maternal grandparents, while his mother completed college.
 When his mother remarried, they moved to Indonesia.
 A few years later, Barack returned to Hawaii to, once again, live with his grandparents and attend school.

 Barack attended Occidental College for two years before transferring to Columbia University, where he graduated in 1983.
 After working two years in New York, Barack moved to Chicago, Illinois and began working for the Developing Communities Project.
 After a visit to Kenya where he visited the graves of his father and grandfather, Barack decided he wanted to become a lawyer and entered Harvard Law School, where he graduated in 1991, after becoming the first African American to be elected editor of the Harvard Law Review.
 After graduating from Harvard, Barack married Michelle Robinson in 1992.
 The couple returned to Chicago where Barack briefly worked for a law firm, taught at the University of Chicago, and did advocacy work, which led him to pursue and win a seat in the State Senate in 1996.